GModal/AUCOP/README.md

 - /PD/ ... the orginal Pure Data patch and support files.
 - /Camomile/ ... the Camomile plugin files.
 Place /<plugin_name>/ in the Camomile/Examples folder, and invoke Camomile as required for the target OS.
 - /plugins_linux/ ... binary plugins built for EXT4 64 bit systems (Debian Buster).
-Copy /<plugin_name>.lv2/ to ./.lv2, or the LV2 system folder.
+If you don't want to generate the plugins, simply copy /<plugin_name>.lv2/ to ./.lv2, or the LV2 system folder.

 Links: